jordybc1503/jordybc1503/README.md

  - 🌐 I'm currently stunding to be a web full stack developer in Egg and Codecademy.
- - 🌱 I’m currently learning Tensor Flow js
+ - 🌱 I’m currently learning Tensor Flow js and Torch
  -  🔭 I’m currently working on project of machine learning to complete preciptitaion data with neural networks and random forest

 ### Favorites